Minervan Empire

 Verina Bubone had dreams of becoming a Sicarii Warrior.
 Instead, she found herself in college studying genetics at the behest of her mother.
 But with the Minervan Empire seeing its power crumbling away at the hands of self-serving elders, Verina was inspired to lead a grass-roots effort to restore the glory of the Empire.
 What she found shook her to her core, shaking her entire faith, and even questioning her own humanity.

-Tanneric Vandal was an operative with Solomon Command, a military intelligence group operated by the Fellowship.
+Tanneric Vandal was an operative with Solomon Command, a military intelligence group operated by The Fellowship.
 Orphaned as a child, he had no information on his birth family, only nightmares and bouts of anxiety gave him vague clues.
 Now plagued with concerns that the Fellowship leaders had become disorganized, he sought a way out of Solomon Command to search for his real parents.

 Lucan was a grand child of Teasel, living with a Cybelian tribe nestled along the banks of the Missouri River in South Dakota.
 Somehow, he was never able to harness the mental powers of his grandmother.
 This fact disappointed the elders of his tribe who had pinned great hopes on him.
 Instead, Lucan became frustrated, which lead him to become angry, questioning why he couldn’t be accepted as just another young man in his tribe.
 His outbursts and fits of anger caused his tribal elders to question if it was wise to let him breed, or better to remove him.